Linuxfabrik/lfops/roles/librenms/README.md

 `librenms__rrdcached_enabled`

 * Whether LibreNMS reads and writes its RRD files through RRDCached.
-Set this to `false` to have LibreNMS access the files directly.
+Set this to `false` to stop and disable RRDCached and have LibreNMS access the files directly.
 Have a look at "How the Role Behaves" above.
 * Type: Boolean.
 * Default: `true`